Marta44/to-press2019/README.md

 ### Manual functional testing
 #### Home page
 - **Navigation Bar**: hovering over the logo appears the title attribute (to-press logo).
 Only with alt attribute the text didn't appear so I had to add the title attribute.
 If we click on the logo a link bring us back to the "Home page".
 Hovering over the pages' label appears the hover shadow transition and the pages' names turn into red.
 The navbar language buttons (EN-ITA) are on every page and they link to the respective italian html page.
 Hovering over them they turn into red and clicking on EN becomes light-grey (btn-light) and on ITA becomes dark-grey (btn-dark) as I used Bootstrap button styles.
 At the breakpoint of (max-width: 575.98px) the navbar transforms into a toggle menu and clicking the burger icon it opens a collapsible centered menu.
 The language buttons are on the left side of the collapsible menu but if the toggle menu is closed they are visible under the logo.
-- **Hero-video**: is looped, muted and it auto plays.
+- **Hero-video**: is muted and it has controls.
+The user can choose to play it or not.
 It is 100% width.
 The overlay box with the title is responsive changing the screen sizes as I styled it with media queries.
+On tablet screen I left only the title: "Clay Impressions".
+On phone screen size title and subtitle are not displayed to allow the users to have a better view of the video on small screens.
 - **Call to action button** "Read more about us": hovering over it turns into Light Slate Gray color, the same color of the navbar and the footer.
 If pressed it links and brings to the "About us" page.
 - **Hero-images**: are four of the artists most recent creations.
 I used Fancybox to display these images individually.
 If we click on one image it opens Fancybox viewer and allows us to move back and forward with the arrows, to zoom an image, to start a slideshow or to open the thumbnails gallery.
 Every image has a name and the copyright thanks to the data-caption attribute.
 On phone screens I used col-6 Bootstrap grid system to place two images side by side.
 - **Testimonials**: are three customers reviews.
 On medium and large screen they display in three columns but on smaller screens instead to use d-none d-sm-block and hide one of them I choose to display them all (col-12) and stack one on top of each other.